Jimmy062006/ESIClient.Dotcore/docs/ContactsApi.md

 <a name="getcorporationscorporationidcontacts"></a>
 # **GetCorporationsCorporationIdContacts**
-> List<GetCorporationsCorporationIdContacts200Ok> GetCorporationsCorporationIdContacts (int? corporationId, string datasource = null, string ifNoneMatch = null, int? page = null, string token = null)
+> List<Object> GetCorporationsCorporationIdContacts (int? corporationId, string datasource = null, string ifNoneMatch = null, int? page = null, string token = null)

 Get corporation contacts

-Return contacts of a corporation  - --  This route is cached for up to 300 seconds  - -- Warning: This route has an upgrade available.  - -- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/contacts/)
+Return contacts of a corporation  - --  This route is cached for up to 300 seconds

 ### Example
 ```csharp